George Chapman: Life and work

-Chapman spent the early 1590s abroad, and saw military action in the Low Countries fighting under renowned English general Sir Francis Vere.
-His earliest published works were the obscure philosophical poems The Shadow of Night (1594) and Ovid's Banquet of Sense (1595).
-The latter has been taken as a response to the erotic poems of the age, such as Philip Sidney's Astrophil and Stella and Shakespeare's Venus and Adonis.
-Chapman's life was troubled by debt and his inability to find a patron whose fortunes did not decline: Robert Devereux, Second Earl of Essex, and the Prince of Wales, Prince Henry both met their ends prematurely.
+Wolfall's son claimed that Chapman´s career prospects would have been better if he had not turned to poetry.
+Leaving aside counterfactual speculation, he was certainly unlucky with patrons, Robert Devereux, 2nd Earl of Essex, and the Prince of Wales, Prince Henry, both met their ends prematurely.
 The former was executed for treason by Elizabeth I in 1601, and the latter died of typhoid fever at the age of eighteen in 1612.
-Chapman's resultant poverty did not diminish his ability or his standing among his fellow Elizabethan poets and dramatists.
+Chapman's resultant poverty did not diminish his ability or his standing among his fellow poets and dramatists.

-Chapman died in London, having lived his latter years in poverty and debt.
+At one point Chapman appears to have returned to Hertfordshire to evade his creditors, but he died in London.
 He was buried at St Giles in the Fields.
 A monument to him designed by Inigo Jones marked his tomb, and stands today inside the church.
+Jones was a friend of Chapman and had collaborated with him on projects such as The Memorable Masque of the Middle Temple and Lincoln's Inn.